 • Egg- Use size large.

-Preheat the oven to 350º F and move the oven rack to the middle position.
+Preheat the oven to 350ยบ F and move the oven rack to the middle position.

 Photos of steps 1 and 2.

-Step 1: In a large bowl, add the dry ingredients and whisk to blend them together.
-I love using these mixing bowls because of the no-slip bottoms.
-It prevents the bowls from sliding on the counter while I mix cookie dough and other baked goods.
+Step 1: Add the dry ingredients to a large bowl and whisk to blend them together.
+I love using these mixing bowls because of their non-slip bottoms.
+They prevent the bowls from sliding on the counter while I mix cookie dough and other baked goods.

 Step 2: Add the wet ingredients to a smaller mixing bowl.
 Use a wire whisk to blend them.
-Note that I soften the butter so it is easier to blend.
+Note that I softened the butter so it was easier to blend.

 *You can also use a standing mixer with a paddle attachment.